WOA-Project/SurfaceDuo-Guides/InstallWindows/ATTCellular-SurfaceDuo1.md

 Please note bootmodem_fs1 is the name of the file, and not a folder (same for bootmodem_fs2).
 You may have to adjust permissions on the ```X:\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>``` folder in order to copy paste the above's files.

+---

-<i>© 2020-2024 The Duo WOA Authors
+_**© 2020-2024 The Duo WOA Authors**_

-Snapdragon is a registered trademark of Qualcomm Incorporated.
-Microsoft, the Microsoft Corporate Logo, Windows, Surface, Windows Hello, Continuum, Hyper-V, and DirectX are registered trademarks of Microsoft Corporation in the United States.
+_Snapdragon is a registered trademark of Qualcomm Incorporated.
+Microsoft, the Microsoft Corporate Logo, Windows, Surface, Surface Duo, Windows Hello, Continuum, Hyper-V, and DirectX are registered trademarks of Microsoft Corporation in the United States.
+Android is a registered trademark of Google LLC.
 Miracast is a registered trademark of the Wi-Fi Alliance.
-Other binaries may be copyright Qualcomm Incorporated and Microsoft Surface.
+Other binaries may be copyright Qualcomm Incorporated and Microsoft Surface._

-Android is a registered trademark of Google LLC.
+_**Limited emergency calling**_

+_Running Windows on your Surface Duo is not a replacement for a proper phone operating system and does not have emergency calling capabilities._

-Hello from Seattle, France, Italy.</i>
+_**Hello from Seattle (US), France, Italy.**_